Saloon and Bar Employees in Kentucky, 1870-1920(start date: 1860 - end date: 1930)

 Written by Reinette Jones, July 15, 2020

 The purpose of this entry is to bring recognition to the high level of African American employment at Kentucky saloons and bars during a period when the census showed that the African American male population in Kentucky was decreasing by record numbers.
 Saloons and bars are defined in this entry as public places with seating for customers who frequented the establishments for the purchase and consumption of liquor.
-These businesses have been depicted as adult male establishments where there was drinking, gambling, loose women, fights and killings and various other dangers, and general idleness and unemployed laziness.
-However, this does not accurately define all aspects of saloons and bars of the past.
-These were also legitimate businesses that provided employment to family men, as well as places for leisure conversation and comradery.
-There were women and children employees, and a few women patrons.
+These businesses have been depicted as adult male establishments with drinking, gambling, loose women, fights and killings and various other dangers, as well as general idleness and unemployed laziness.
+However, this does not accurately describe all aspects of saloons and bars of the past.
+These were also legitimate businesses that provided employment to family men as well as places for leisure conversation and comradery.
+There were women and children employees and a few women patrons.
 Drinking saloons and bars were located all over the United States, and that included Kentucky.
 African Americans were employed in all aspects of the saloon and bar businesses.
-The number of employees [of all races] were presented as separate statistics in publications by the US.
+The number of employees [of all races] were rreported as separate statistics in publications by the US.
 Census Bureau.
-In the 1900 Statistics of Populations, saloon keepers and bartenders were under the heading of "Domestic and Personal Service," while other employee numbers were tallied into the count of proprietors, porters, laborers, waiters, cooks, and other jobs.
-By looking at the saloon and bar employment as a whole without separating out the various jobs, has revealed a major occupation area for Kentucky African Americans.
+In the 1900 Statistics of Populations, saloon keepers and bartenders were under the heading of "Domestic and Personal Service," while other employee numbers were included in the count of proprietors, porters, laborers, waiters, cooks, and other jobs.
+By looking at the saloon and bar employment as a whole without separating out the various jobs, it's revealed saloons and bars are major occupation establishements for Kentucky African Americans.
 The data collected for this entry was gathered from the individual census sheets.
 The work sheets used to gather the data are attached to this entry.

-There are many publications about Kentucky liquors and distilleries, required licensing, and the state laws concerning all.
+There are many publications about Kentucky liquors and distilleries, required licensing, and the state laws concerning the business.
 Of late, there are also efforts to recover the history of African Americans in the liquor distillery industry in Kentucky.
-But, a subject that never made it into the books was the presence of African American employees in the Kentucky saloon and bar economies.
-Perhaps it was not thought to be an important matter.
-Though, it would have warranted the attention of the state labor board that there was a 53% increase in the employment of African Americans in Kentucky bars and saloons between 1900 and 1910.
-Most were porters, bartenders, bar keepers, and saloon keepers.
-African Americans were employed in saloons and bars in a third of the 120 counties in Kentucky, with most in the cities with the larger African American populations.
+However, a subject that never made it into the books was the presence of African American employees in the Kentucky saloon and bar economies.
+Perhaps it was not thought to be an important matter, though it would have warranted the attention of the state labor board that there was a 53% increase in the employment of African Americans in Kentucky bars and saloons between 1900 and 1910.
+Most were porters, bartenders, and bar and saloon keepers.
+African Americans were employed in saloons and bars in a third of the 120 counties in Kentucky, with most in cities with the larger African American populations.

-The reasons for the decline in employment are many more than the decrease in the African American male population.
-Another factor was the United States entered WWI in 1917.
-The food distribution had changed and ingredients used to make liquor were needed for military purposes and to feed U.S. civilians.
+Many other reasons contributed to the decline in the industry employment beyond the decrease in the African American male population.
+Another factor was the United States entered World War I in 1917.
+The food distribution had changed because ingredients used to make liquor were needed for military purposes and to feed U.S. civilians.
 More than 84,000 men from Kentucky served in the military.
-More than 43,000 African American men in Kentucky had attempted to serve by registering for service, according to the U.S. WWI Draft Registration Cards (available in Ancestry).
-The military was segregated and not all African Americans who registered got to serve.
-Other factors were the quarantine restrictions during the Pneumonia/Influenza Pandemic, 1918-1920; Alcohol Prohibition, 1920-1933; the Temperance Movement in Kentucky; the radiating impact of the Red Summer of 1919; Pro-Negro movements and organizations such as the NAACP and the UNIA in Kentucky; the 19th Amendment giving women the right to vote in 1920; The Depression of 1920-21; and The Black Migration to northern and western destinations.
+More than 43,000 African American men in Kentucky had attempted to serve by registering for service, according to the U.S. World War I Draft Registration Cards (available in Ancestry).
+The military was segregated, and not all African Americans who registered got to serve.
+Other factors were the quarantine restrictions during the Pneumonia/Influenza Pandemic, 1918-1920; Alcohol Prohibition, 1920-1933; the Temperance Movement in Kentucky; the radiating impact of the Red Summer of 1919; Pro-Negro movements and organizations such as the NAACP and the UNIA in Kentucky; the 19th Amendment giving women the right to vote in 1920; the Depression of 1920-21; and The Black Migration to northern and western destinations.

-SOURCES: Kentucky Divisions of the Universal Negro Improvement Association (UNIA), an NKAA Database entry ; 1900 Census: Volume II.
+SOURCES: Kentucky Divisions of the Universal Negro Improvement Association (UNIA), an NKAA Database entry; 1900 Census: Volume II.
 Population Part 2.
 Statistics of Population: Elements of the Population.
-Table LXXXIV.
-PP.cx1iv-cx1v. (online) ; "Kentucky Slave Laws, In Brief," at the Shackles, Chains and Forgotten Souls webpage ; L. Adams, "Tipling toward freedom: alcohol and emancipation," Register of the Kentucky Historical Society, v.117, no.2, Spring 2019, pp.323-343 (online at Project Muse) ; Hometown Boys from Kentucky: Information and Statistics about WWI Service Members, an ABMC.gov website (online) ; Lisa Aug, "Honoring Black WWI Soldiers of Kentucky," ColumbiaMagazine, 02/03/2017 (online) ; "History of 1918 Flu Pandemic," a CDC website ; The War on Alcohol: prohibition and the rise of the American state by L McGirr ; Negro Woman's Christian Temperance Union in Kentucky, an NKAA Database entry ; 1919, the Year of Racial Violence.
-How African Americans Fought Back by D. F. Krugler ; Negro Migration During the War, by E. J. Scott ; Encyclopedia of the Great Black Migration by S. A. Reich ; Ratification of the 13th, 14th, and 15th Amendments (Kentucky), an NKAA Database entry ; "African American Women and the Nineteenth Amendment, a nps.gov webpage ; O. B. Waxman, "The Surprisingly Complex Link Between Prohibition and Women's Rights," Time (online), Updated 01/18/2019 ; R. P. Murphy, "The Depression you've never heard of: 1920-1921," a Foundation for Economic Education (FEE) article (online) ; and The Forgotten Depression: 1921: the crash that cured itself by J. Grant.
+Table LXXXIV. pp. cx1iv-cx1v (online); "Kentucky Slave Laws, In Brief" at the Shackles, Chains and Forgotten Souls webpage; L. Adams, "Tipling toward freedom: alcohol and emancipation," Register of the Kentucky Historical Society, vol. 117, no. 2, Spring 2019, pp. 323-343 (online at Project Muse); Hometown Boys from Kentucky: Information and Statistics about WWI Service Members, an ABMC.gov website (online); Lisa Aug, "Honoring Black WWI Soldiers of Kentucky," ColumbiaMagazine, 2/03/2017 (online) ; "History of 1918 Flu Pandemic," a CDC website; The War on Alcohol: prohibition and the rise of the American state, by L McGirr; Negro Woman's Christian Temperance Union in Kentucky, an NKAA Database entry; 1919, the Year of Racial Violence.
+How African Americans Fought Back, by D. F. Krugler ; Negro Migration During the War, by E. J. Scott ; Encyclopedia of the Great Black Migration, by S. A. Reich; Ratification of the 13th, 14th, and 15th Amendments (Kentucky), an NKAA Database entry; "African American Women and the Nineteenth Amendment, a nps.gov website; O. B. Waxman, "The Surprisingly Complex Link Between Prohibition and Women's Rights," Time (online), updated 1/18/2019; R. P. Murphy, "The Depression you've never heard of: 1920-1921," a Foundation for Economic Education (FEE) article (online); and The Forgotten Depression: 1921: the crash that cured itself, by J. Grant.

 1860 U.S. CENSUS: